NNPDF/nnpdf/doc/sphinx/source/vp/nnprofile.md

 Altering profile settings
 --------------------------

-The default settings are computed based on the install prefix, from  the input file `libnnpdf/nnprofile.yaml.in`.
-Changes with the intention to affect all uses (such as adding a new repository for PDF sets) should be made there.
+By default the profile is installed as part of the validphys package  directory.

-The default location of the profile file is computed at install time as `$(INSTALL_PREFIX)/share/NNPDF/nnprofile.yaml`.
-The default profile is written in that location and the code loads it from there.
 Users should not override that installed file since changes to it will be lost the next time the code is installed.
 However it is possible to alter the profile search location locally by defining the environment variable ``NNPDF_PROFILE_PATH`` to point to a different profile file, which will be loaded instead by the code.
 Specifying a